 Traditional dental implant surgery with single tooth implants is an option, but it is more costly.
 Dr. Oestervemb performs these surgeries as well, if the patient desires the ultimate in full mouth rehabilitation.
 However, there is also less costly alternatives like:

 What is the Procedure for an All-on-4 or All-on-6?

 An initial consultation with Dr. Oestervemb at his Winchester, Virginia clinic is required.
 We will determine your suitability for the procedure, discuss with you in greater details the steps involved, and review your medical history for possible complications as well as sedation needs.

 A Cone Beam CT scan (CBCT scan) is taken to show your jaw in 3 dimensions.
 Together, we will evaluate the condition of your jaws, the quantity and quality of your available bone, as well as your sinus’ and location of your nerves.
-Using the CT Scan data Dr. Oestervemb can then accurately plan the position of each dental implant before fabricating the surgical guide (click here to read why surgical guides are so important).
+Using the CT Scan data Dr. Oestervemb can then accurately plan the position of each dental implant before fabricating the surgical guide.

 What is the success rate for All-on-4 and All-on-6 Dental Implants?

 These are considered one of the most successful treatments to replace a full arch of teeth.
 Originally, a technique that was pioneered in the 90s, it has been extensively tried and tested.
 Clinical research has found that it is a good long-term solution.
 Especially for patients that otherwise often does not have any other good choice except being without teeth.